mydogjavascript/final_project/README.md

                 i.
 Crash data is relevant to any driver, any parent with children who have earned their driver license, and anyone who uses public roadways.
-We are also looking forward to making connections to injury severity and vehicle specifications and driver/passenger attributes.
+We are also looking forward to making connections to fatality rates, vehicle specifications and driver/passenger attributes.

         c.
 Selected the questions we wanted to answer